This extensive list shows how to stock your pantry with everything you need to make easy healthy vegan gluten free meals.

-- Apples, Cucumbers, and Celery – For a green drink.
-Of course there are a ton of recipes I could list, but the green drink is at the top of my list.
+- Apples, Cucumbers, and Celery - For a detox juice.
+Of course, there are a ton of recipes I could list, but the green drink is at the top of my list.

-- Zucchini – To make zucchini noodles, crackers, and added to soup.
+- Zucchini - To make zucchini noodles, crackers, and added to a soup.

-- Cauliflower – Cauliflower is excellent mashed, used as “rice”, and roasted.
+- Cauliflower - Cauliflower is excellent in a mashed cauliflower recipe, used as "rice", and roasted.

 - Onions and Garlic - Add them to soups, curry, sauces, you name it.
 I add them to most of my main dishes.

-Non-Dairy Analogues – Need refrigerating.
-The non-dairy milks you find on shelves need refrigeration after opening.
+Need refrigerating.
+The non-dairy milk you find on shelves needs refrigeration after opening.

-- Almond, Soy, and Coconut Milk – There’s rice, oat, and hemp milk too, as well as a mix, but these are the ones I use the most.
-Great in smoothies, dressings, sauces and desserts.
+- Almond, Soy, Oat, and Coconut Milk - There's rice, oat, and hemp milk too, as well as a mix, but these are the ones I use the most.
+Great in smoothies, dressings, sauces, and desserts.